flowchart LR

 View solution

-- Ricardo (1817) Comparative Advantage — specialise where opportunity cost is lower; trade still pays even if one country is better at everything.
+- Ricardo (1817) Comparative Advantage — specialise where opportunity cost is lower; trade pays even if one country is better at everything.

-- Heckscher-Ohlin (1919/1933) Factor Endowment — export the good that uses the abundant factor intensively.
+- Heckscher-Ohlin (1919/1933) — export the good that uses the abundant factor intensively.

 - Leontief Paradox (1953) — US exports were labour-intensive, against H-O prediction.

-- Linder (1961) — similar-income countries trade most (intra-industry trade).
+- Linder (1961) — similar-income countries trade most (intra-industry).

 - Krugman (1979) New Trade Theory — economies of scale + product differentiation; case for strategic trade policy.